kaylamchenry/Capstone-1/README.md

 #Introduction

 WildBloom Exotics is an online plant store that offeres a unique inventory of specialized high-end plants.

-Project description: Wild Bloom exotics is a utilizes components such as: Bootstrap v.5 and Flexbox framework.
+Wild Bloom exotics is a utilizes components such as: Bootstrap v.5 and Flexbox framework.
 These componets were used to animate and structure the site for interaction.

+#Built With
+-HTML
+-CSS
+-Bootstrap 5

+#Page Descriptions

+1. index.html
+   Home page of the website

+2. user-registration.html & login.html
+   These pages manage the user exoerience pertaining to account creatuin and user authention, allowuing users to access the website.

+3. products.html
+   A dedicated page to display inventory available for purchase.

+5. checkout.html
+   This page presents all the necesarry information and options related to the checkout process.
+Including paymemt options and adding items to a shopping cart.

+Deployed link
+   Visit Live Site

+Sample Screenshot
+Here is a sample image screenshot of the website: